It’s time to buy a new vacuum cleaner, and this seems like an easy task – right?

 Powerful suction and a universal floor head for carpets and wood floors that is activated using a foot button.
 Accessories included and adjustable working height.

-This tends to be the price bracket that contains the very best vacuum cleaners, and you can find our top three picks below.
-If you want to learn more about each model and see our other top picks, make sure you take a look at our guide to the Best Vacuum Cleaners Over £200.
+This tends to be the price bracket that contains the top vacuum cleaners, and you can find our top three picks below.

 Dyson V8 Absolute